Tom and Kathy Carrigan, Owners

 Q: Once I receive my order how do I care for it?

 It is best to plant your grass as soon as possible.
-However you can hold your grass roots for a period of time before planting with little detriment to the plant.
+However you can hold your grass roots for a few weeks before planting, with little detriment to the plant.
 Simply keep an eye on the moisture every few days.
 You may poke a few holes in the bags for air movement so the roots do not become moldy.
-Store the roots in a cool place out of the sun.
+Store the roots in a cool place out of the sun, too much warmth or sun will cause the roots to grow.
+Some green, shoot growth is not a problem, but eventually the plant needs good soil and water.
 If you wish to keep them dormant for a period of time, they can be refrigerated.
-Keep plants from freezing temperatures until planted.
+If temperatures are extremely cold, protect roots in an insulated cooler, or by wrapping them in a tarp, etc. Keeping the roots at a more constant temperature, rather than allowing a freeze-thaw cycle, is better for the plant.

 << Back to Top of Page